| Mark

 On a national scale,

-he has placed articles in Forbes, the Wall Street
+he has worked with key journalists at Forbes, the Wall Street

-media relations programs for headquarters and regional offices;
+media relations programs for headquarters and a dozen-plus regional offices;

 handled hundreds of interviews; positioned practice leaders